Patricio Escobar

-Patricio Escobar (March 17, 1843 – April 19, 1912) was the President of Paraguay between November 25, 1886 and November 25, 1890.
+Patricio Escobar (March 17, 1843 – April 19, 1912) was President of Paraguay between November 25, 1886, and November 25, 1890.

 His life

-He was born in San José de los Arroyos on March 17, 1843.
+Escobar was born in San José de los Arroyos on March 17, 1843.
 His parents were José Escobar and Ana Bella Cáceres.
-He was first married with Ignacia Garcete, and later in his life with Estalación E. The General Escobar was a hero in the War of Paraguay against the Triple Alliance.
+He was first married with Ignacia Garcete, and later in his life with Estalación E. General Escobar was a hero in the War of Paraguay against the Triple Alliance.

-He was a private in the base of arms in Cerro León, later he joined the Battalion of Infantry No. 36.
+He was inducted as a private in the Cerro León mustering ground, later joining the Infantry Battalion No. 36.
 He was promoted to first officer in May 1866 and second lieutenant after the battle in Curupayty.
 He was adjutant of Marshal López in 1867 in the Headquarters of Paso Pucú.
-He became Coronel in Cerro Corá.
-He was assigned difficult missions because he had a calm demeanour and cautioness.
+He was made a Colonel before the Battle of Cerro Corá.
+He was assigned difficult missions because of his calm demeanour and caution.

-His body reflected what the situation in battle was like since he was covered in scars that gave testimony of his heroic acts.
+His body reflected his actions in war, since he was covered in scars.
 He was imprisoned by the enemies, but after being freed he went back immediately to the army.
 During his government, Salvador Jovellanos promoted Escobar to Brigadier General on July 16, 1874 and Juan B. Gill promoted him to Major General, on July 6, 1876.
-When he retired from military duty he shut away in his home, where he died on April 19, 1912.